jbigurraarmida/nyt-bestsellers-data-analysis/README.md

 ## Images
 ### Top Authors
-Analizing the top authors, with the most books that reached rank #1 in the New York Times Bestseller list, we got the following graphs.
+We got the authors that had the most number of books in the period of 2010-2025 in the number 1 rank in the Fiction categories (Hardcover, Paperback Trade, Paperback Mass-Market, E-Book, and Audio), and got the following graphs.
 The Top authors in physical books:
 ![Top Authors in Physical Books, 2010-2025](images/top_authors_physical_books.png) And the top authors in digital books:
 ![Top Authors in Digital Books, 2010-2025](images/top_authors_digital_books.png)

 ### Dominance of #1 spot of the list
+Other important question we wanted to answer was how long these top authors remained on the number 1 spot for all the years between 2010-2025.
 #### Physical Books
 Looking at the number of weeks for each year that these top authors had a book at rank #1 of the list across the categories on the same period of time, we have:
 ##### Hardcover Fiction